Riccardo Chailly conducts Bruckner’s Ninth

 About this concert

-The slow third movement is a dignified ‘farewell to life’, as Bruckner himself noted at a descending line in the brass.
+Anton Bruckner’s symphonies are a pillar of the Concertgebouw Orchestra’s core repertoire.
+In the Ninth, darkness wins: Bruckner died before completing the work.
+The slow third movement is a dignified ‘farewell to life’, as Bruckner himself noted in the score.
 ‘It has to be the most beautiful thing I have ever written,’ he said of this moving Adagio.
 ‘It always grips me when I play it.’